 Flu and COVID-19 vaccinations

-COVID-19 autumn booster vaccinations and seasonal flu vaccinations are now available for eligible people at our vaccination centre at Guy’s Hospital.
+COVID-19 autumn/winter booster vaccinations and seasonal flu vaccinations are now available for eligible people at our vaccination centre at Guy’s Hospital.

 We offer vaccinations in line with the Government’s guidelines.

 COVID-19 vaccinations will also be available for eligible people who have not completed their original course.